tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 ## Acknowledgements

-Special thanks to Owais Lone who helped to conduct experiments with Load Balancers and to Paulo Janotti for thoughtful discussions around the protocol.
+Special thanks to Owais Lone who helped to conduct experiments with Load Balancers, to Paulo Janotti, Bogdan Drutu and Yuri Shkuro for thoughtful discussions around the protocol.

 ## Author's Address